Ideal Time for a Resident to Look for a New Position

 And then five would be working with a physician recruiter.

 Now, it’s difficult for some with no specific geographical location.
 That certainly opens the opportunities for you, but it can also be an overload with, how the hell am I going to pair this down when I have a hundred potential options?
 It would help if you did the work.
 I mean, I know you’re tired.
-It is essential because you don’t have much free time during your training.
+It is essential because you have little free time during your training.
 And putting the time in to find the ideal opportunity is worth undergoing.

 Jobs After Residency

 How can a resident or fellow find a great job after completing the training?
 I think of jobs as one of three routes.
 You have the money route, you have the training route, and then you have the lifestyle route.
 It’ll break down the three of those.
-And these are the three ways that people can come out of training and find a great job.
+And these are the three ways people can come out of training and find a great job.

 The money route means you find the job that pays you the most, including the ancillary benefits such as the signing bonus, student loan repayment, moving expenses, base salary, and productivity incentives.